-Through research and development, we are creating new solutions that are reshaping the industry such as our Urbanscape® Green Roof Solution, SUPAFIL MAX Frame Blowing Wool for modular buildings, digital Building Information Modelling innovations and the service expertise that allows specifiers to unlock the points potential of Green Building Rating Systems.
+Through research and development, we are creating 2020 targets four years ahead of schedule. new solutions that are reshaping the industry such We also care for our customers introducing new as our Urbanscape® Green Roof Solution, SUPAFIL standards of excellence for logistics and product MAX Frame Blowing Wool for modular buildings, quality while providing the industry expertise that digital Building Information Modelling innovations helps customers navigate a constantly shifting and the service expertise that allows specifiers landscape with confidence. to unlock the points potential of Green Building Rating Systems.
+However, some things never change.
+We remain